space-wizards/website-content/content/post/21_05_07-progress-report-26.md

 - Admin menu now can set temperature and add gases *Contributed by metalgearsloth*
 - Extended gamemode *Contributed by Zumorica in less than 2:30 minutes*
 - You can customize your eyes color now *Contributed by Rember*
+- There is now a toilet on the station. *Contributed by Macoron*
+- Clown cannon. *Contributed by Zumorica*
 - Unified the server/client consoles *Contributed by Acruid*
 - You now spill whatever is in your hand when falling. *Contributed by Clyybber* <!-- We need a video of someone falling with a potassium and water beakers in hand -->
 - Latejoins are now announced via radio *Contributed by ike709*